Rank $r$ DT theory from rank $1$

 The Bogomolov-Gieseker inequality gives a region in the space of weak stability conditions in which there are no semistable objects $E$.
 Conversely, by work of Toda \cite{TodaBG}, there is a region (``the large volume chamber") in which the rank $-1$ objects $E$ (or $E_1$) are semistable if and only if the rank 1 complex $E^\vee\otimes(\det E)^{-1}[1]$ is a \emph{stable pair} in the sense of \cite{PT}.
 Using the wall crossing formula over the walls described above we move from the first of these regions (where the invariants vanish) to the second (where they equal stable pair invariants).

-The eventual result is a formula --- like \eqref{1stwcf} but much more complicated --- relating stable pair invariants (counting the rank $-1$ complexes such as $E$ and $E_1$) to invariants counting rank 0 sheaves such as $F$ and $E_0$.
+Just as \eqref{1stwcf} relates $\J_{b,w}(v)$ to the rank $-1$ invariants $\J_{b,w}(v_n)$, the eventual result is an analogous --- but more complicated --- formula relating invariants counting rank 0 sheaves such as $F$ and $E_0$ to stable pair invariants counting rank $-1$ complexes such as $E$ and $E_1$.
 The crucial fact, proved in Propositions \ref{c' negative} and \ref{T}, is that the degree $\ch_1\!.\;H^2$ of the support of these rank 0 sheaves is $\le\ch_1(v).H^2$ with equality only on $\ell_{\js}$.
-So working by induction on this degree we may assume these lower order terms --- the invariants counting the rank 0 sheaves $E_0$ with $\ch_1\!.\;H^2<\ch_1(v).H^2$ --- have already been expressed in terms of stable pair invariants.
+So working by induction on $\ch_1\!.\;H^2$ we may assume the lower order terms --- counting rank 0 sheaves $E_0$ with $\ch_1\!.\;H^2<\ch_1(v).H^2$ --- have already been expressed in terms of stable pair invariants.
 We thus conclude that so too is the invariant counting the sheaves $F$ \eqref{trangl} in class $v$.

-By a further wall crossing already carried out in \cite{BrDTPT, TodaDTPT}, stable pairs invariants can be expressed in terms of the rank 1 DT invariants counting ideal sheaves.
+By a further wall crossing already carried out in \cite{BrDTPT, TodaDTPT}, stable pair invariants can be expressed in terms of the rank 1 DT invariants counting ideal sheaves.
 And a final wall crossing from \cite[Section 5]{FT3} expresses the counts $\J(v)$ of Gieseker semistable sheaves of rank 0 and dimension 2 in terms of those which are semistable in the large volume chamber.

 Our main technique for finding walls of instability is the Bogomolov-Gieseker conjecture of \cite{BMT, BMS}.
 This is now proved for many 3-folds, including some Calabi-Yau 3-folds \cite{BMS, Ko20, Li, MP}.
 The restricted set of weak stability conditions handled in \cite{Ko20, Li} are sufficient for our purposes, as we check carefully on the quintic 3-fold in Section \ref{Chunyi}.
 The MNOP conjecture is also proved for the quintic in \cite{PP}.
 So all DT invariants of the quintic 3-fold are given by universal formulae in its Gromov-Witten invariants.